 Always adapt.
 If you don’t, well, let’s just say that your products will have a hard time seeing the light of day.
 Build your online reputation to give yourself a fighting chance.
 If you don’t exist on the internet, then you’re relatively invisible in the eyes of the consumers.

 If you’re not a local yourself then don’t assume that you know the Chinese culture, much less the Chinese consumer.
 Without proper research, you’ll find yourself always wondering why your products are not flying off the shelves or worst, offending a whole lot of people.

 Take note that what’s essential to the Chinese may be different from what’s essential to westerners.
 What items they may pay a premium for may be different from what even the Japanese or the Korean will look for, even if they are neighbors.

-So, one cannot assume that they have knowledge of Chinese culture if they haven’t done any firsthand research of it.
+So, one cannot assume that they have knowledge of Chinese culture if they haven’t done any firsthand research on it.
 The best way to go about this is to actually have a physical presence in China and ideally, in its major cities to hire locals as employees.

 4. Not Allocating Enough Marketing Budget

-Another straightforward piece of advice and may just seem like a reminder from us is to make sure to allocate your budget properly.
+Another straightforward piece of advice that may just seem like a reminder from us is to make sure to allocate your budget properly.
 If you’ve done your research then you’ll know the things that matter most in your quest to sell your products.
 If you are gonna be cheap, and avoid marketing and localization costs don’t bother with the Chinese market.

-One thing is for sure, you cannot neglect your digital presence using local channels, your global strategy is useless here, yes you’ll get a slight bump of reputation if you are already huge internationally but it’s often not enough – brand such as Lacoste can tell you about it.
+One thing is for sure, you cannot neglect your digital presence using local channels, your global strategy is useless here, yes you’ll get a slight bump in reputation if you are already huge internationally but it’s often not enough – brand such as Lacoste can tell you about it.
 So what is the thing you gotta invest in:

 - Undercover marketing through Chinese Forums and Q&A such as Baidu Zhidao & Zhihu.